Skip navigation

 Tip

-If you want the sauce perfectly smooth, you can strain it through a fine sieve before adding the chopped dill.
+If you want a perfectly smooth sauce, you can strain it through a fine sieve before adding the chopped dill.
 You can boil tough dill stems in the sauce to add flavor.
 Remove them before adding the chopped dill.
-If you prefer the sauce sweeter or more sour, add more sugar or vinegar, respectively.
-If you oversalt the sauce, you must mix the salt perfectly so it dissolves.
-Only then taste and add a little more salt if needed.
+If you prefer the sauce sweeter or sourer, add more sugar or vinegar, respectively.
+If you oversalt the sauce, you must mix the salt perfectly so it dissolves in the sauce.
+Only then taste and add a little more salt if necessary.
 Always add dill at the very end.
-Longer cooking would make it turn grey.
+Longer cooking would make it turn gray.
 You can serve it without meat and instead of bread dumplings, with boiled potatoes and a hard-boiled egg.

 Roman Vaněk

-With Rohlik, we've put together a selection of the most popular recipes from my cookbooks and paired them with the right ingredients.
-Let us know how your dish turned out #rohlikchef
+Together with Rohlik, we've put together a selection of the most popular recipes from my cookbooks and paired them with the right ingredients.
+Let us know how your meal turned out #rohlikchef

 SAUCE